 11. Set the Water Temperature

 A warm shower is great for aching muscles and joints, but water that is too hot can be harmful.
 Older adults, sensitive to heat, can be scalded by hot water and experience severe skin burns.
 Hot water can cause dry and itchy skin, while also damaging the hair and causing hair color to fade.
-Water that is too hot for an extended period of time can result in more serious issues too, such as inflammation, a sudden drop in blood pressure, lightheadedness, and fainting.
+Water that is too hot for an extended period of time can result in more serious concerns like a sudden change in blood pressure, lightheadedness, or fainting.

 Ideally, shower temperatures should be no more than 110 degrees Fahrenheit.
 If your skin turns red or you begin to feel dizzy while washing, dial the temperature gauge down a few notches or turn off the water and take a seat until you feel stable.